Jail Or Death: Migrants Expelled By Trump Fear For Their Fate - UrduPoint

 - Prison or war -

-German Smirnov, a 36-year-old Russian former election official, said he fled to the United States with his wife and six-year-old son after flagging up fraud in last year's presidential election.
+German Smirnov, a 36-year-old Russian former election official, said he fled to the United States with his wife and six-year-old son after blowing the whistle on fraud in last year's presidential election.

 He said his request for asylum in the United States was "totally ignored, like it had never existed."